CLIP-QDA: An Explainable Concept Bottleneck Model: Appendix

 \subsection{Set of concepts}

 Inspired by \cite{yang2023language}, we use large language models to provide concept sets.
 Concretely, we use GPT-3 \citep{brown2020language} with the following preprompt: ``In this task, you have to give visual descriptions that describe an image.
 Respond as a list.
 Each item being a word.''
-Then, we generate the sets of words by the following prompt: ``What are [N] useful visual descriptors to distinguish a [class] in a photo?''
-By doing so, we generated 5 concepts per class, presented in Table \ref{tableconcepts}.
+Then, we generate the sets of words by the following prompt: ``What are [N] useful visual descriptors to distinguish a [class] in a photo?''.
+By doing so, we generated 5 concepts per class, presented in Table \ref{tableconcepts}. \updateremi{An additional ordering of concepts by subcategories is available in Table \ref{tableconcepts_bis}.}